 Creating an advanced medical directive requires careful wording and clear details.
 You also want to ensure your wishes cannot be misconstrued in any way.
 Working with an estate planning attorney minimizes the risk of confusion.
 You also do not have to be worried that others will change these directives later or use them outside of your goals.

 Making the decision to create an advanced medical directive can bring peace of mind, especially as you realize it allows you to make big decisions on your own.
-To get started, contact Legacy Lawyers for a free initial consultation learn more.
+To get started, contact Legacy Lawyers for a free initial consultation today to learn more.